Mortichar/semi-modify-game-speed/README.md

 ### Alternative Installation

 Download the [SEMI/source directory from here](https://gitlab.com/aldousWatts/SEMI/-/tree/master/source), which includes SEMI.js, inject.js, and manifest.json, as well as icons folder.
-Extract the downloaded compressed file to an empty folder.
+Extract the downloaded compressed file, which should be named SEMI-master-source.zip (or .tar*) to an empty folder.

-* Firefox Temporary Install
+#### Firefox Temporary Install

 Open the url "about:debugging" without quotes, enable add-on debugging if you need to.
 On newest firefox, go to the "this firefox" page.
 Install the addon by clicking "Load Temporary Add-on" opening either manifest.json or either of the .js files in the folder.

-* Chrome Developer Install
+#### Chrome Developer Install

 Open settings > tools > extensions, enable developer options in the top right, and click "Load Unpacked" on the left.
 Open the SEMI source containing folder to load the add-on.